Contributor, Benzinga

 Buying gold bars from a reputable online or local bullion dealer requires selecting the bars you wish to purchase by weight, quantity and price.
 After making your selection, you put the gold bars in your cart, select a payment method, enter your mailing address to receive the shipment, pay for the order online and check out.

 Paying for your gold bars from an online bullion dealer typically involves payment via credit/debit card, bank wire, PayPal or eCheck.
 Some bullion dealers have recently begun accepting select cryptocurrencies for payment as well.
 Gold-to-Go ATMs accept cash and credit and debit cards.
-If you buy gold bars from eBay or other online auction sites, you would have to pay with a method acceptable to the seller.
+If you buy gold bars from eBay or other online auction sites, you would have to pay using a method acceptable to the seller.

 5. Trade Your Gold